spider/spider/docs/command-builder.md

 There are really two query builders for you to choose from.

-A **Command builder** is a simple command builder used to generate Commands (language-specific scripts).
+A [**Command builder**](#the-basic-command-builder) is a simple command builder used to generate Commands (language-specific scripts).
 The Command builder has no awareness of any drivers and can't fire queries.
-Instead, you can use the Command Builder to create your queries and (optionally) process them into a Command Object that can be sent directly to the database or through a Spider Driver.
+Instead, you can use the Command Builder to create your queries and (optionally) process them into a Command Object that can be sent directly to the database or through a Spider Connection.

-While the Command Builder is useful in some cases, the *Query* is far more powerful.
+While the Command Builder is useful in some cases, the [**Query**](#the-query-builder) is far more powerful.
-With the Query, you can build up your query, execute the query, and get the results in whatever format you want from one place.
+With the Query, you can build up and execute the query, and get the results in any supported format.
 All with a simple, fluent api.
 And, the Query has a few sugar methods that just make life easier.

-## Using the Basic Command Builder
+## The Basic Command Builder
 The Command Builder is best used when integrating Spider into your existing codebase.
 It makes no assumptions about *how* you will execute these queries.
 It just builds a predictable Command Bag and (optionally) returns the finished script that you may execute any way you like.